openresty/lua-nginx-module/README.markdown

 That is, the `ngx.ctx.foo` entry persists across the rewrite, access, and content phases of a request.

-Also, every request has its own copy, include subrequests, for example:
+Every request, including subrequests, has its own copy of the table.
+For example:

     location /sub {